What Is the Black Hole Firewall Paradox?

 Juan Maldacena and Leonard Susskind looked into using wormholes.
 These are essentially tunnels that connect two points in space-time, but they are highly unstable and collapse frequently.
 They are a direct result of General Relativity but Juan and Leonard have shown that wormholes can be a result of Quantum Mechanics also.
 Two black holes can actually become entangled and through that create a wormhole (Aron).

-Juan and Leonard applied this idea to the HR leaving the black hole and came up with each HR particle as an entrance to a wormhole, all leading to the black hole.
-Now that HR is no longer entangled with the outside but is instead tied to the black hole in a monogamous entanglement.
-This means the bonds are preserved and do not release energy, preventing a firewall from developing and letting information escape a black hole.
+Juan and Leonard applied this idea to the HR leaving the black hole and came up with each HR particle as an entrance to a wormhole, all leading to the black hole and thus eliminating the quantum entanglement we suspected.
+Instead, the HR is tied to the black hole in a monogamous (or 1 to 1) entanglement.
+This means the bonds are preserved between the two particles and do not release energy, preventing a firewall from developing and letting information escape a black hole.
 That does not mean that the FP cannot still happen, for Juan and Leonard noted that is someone sent a shockwave through the wormhole, a chain reaction could create a firewall because that information would be blocked, resulting in our firewall senario.
 Since this is an optional feature and is not a mandatory set-up of the wormhole solution, they feel confident in its ability to solve the paradox.
 Others question the work because the theory predicts the entrance to the wormholes is too small to allow qubits to travel through, aka the information that is supposed to escape (Aron, Cole, Wolchover).